Decomposition of Explained Variation in the Linear Mixed Model: Explained Variation in the Linear Mixed Model

 Similar to equation (\ref{ELM}), the expectation of the quadratic form of the observations is

-Bias-reduced estimators for $\se$ and $\b^{\top} \Sxh \b$ are directly reflected by $\seh$ and $\Rbd$ in decomposition (\ref{vardecomp}).
-However, relationship of $\Rud$ and $\Rbud$ with $ \tr(\Df \Szh)$ might not be obvious.
-Decomposition (\ref{vardecomp}) and its components introduced in Lemma \ref{empvars} are based on sample variances in model (\ref{LMM}).
-From Lemma \ref{empvars} recall the sample variance of the random vector $\Zf \uf$

-which is, in the context of model (\ref{LMM}), a random variable itself.
-The unconditional expectation $\E[ \sigma_r^2 ] = \tr(\Df \Szh)$ resembles a part of the decomposition (\ref{LMM}).
-Similar to the best linear unbiased prediction (BLUP) of the random effects $\uf$ defined as $\E[\uf \,|\,\y]$, we consider the conditional expectation
+Whereas bias-reduced estimators for $\se$ and $\be^{\top} \Sxh \be$ are directly reflected by $\seh$ and $\Rbd$ in decomposition (\ref{vardecomp}), the relationship of $\Rud$ and $\Rbud$ with Equation (\ref{ELMM}) might not be obvious.
+From Lemma \ref{empvars}, recall that the sample variance $\sigma_r^2 = \uf^{\top}\Zft \Cf \Zf \uf / (n-1)$ of the random vector $\Zf \uf$ is itself a random variable in the context of model (\ref{LMM}).
+The unconditional expectation $\E[ \sigma_r^2 ] = \tr(\Df \Szh)$ represents the last term in Equation (\ref{ELMM}).
+Similar to the best linear unbiased predictor $\E[\uf \,|\,\y]$ of the random effects $\uf$, the conditional expectation is

-The last equality holds because we consider the variance components form of the LMM, model (\ref{LMM}).
-Compared to the unconditional expectation, the conditional expectation has superior properties as an estimator of the realizations of a random variable.
-The conditional expectation minimizes the mean square error of prediction and is therefore the projection of the target random variable onto the space of linear functions in $\y$.
-Here, the conditional expectation estimated by $\Rud$ contains the unconditional expectation

-We call $\Ru{}^{p}$ ``population'' specific explained variation by the random effects because it resembles the unconditional expectation and therefore the mean over the population.
-The deviations of the conditional to the unconditional expectation, $\Ru{}^{d}$, has expectation $0$ (with respect to $\y$) and includes the BLUP's of the random effects, indicating a measure of relevance similar to fixed effects.
-In the case of random slopes, for instance, this resembles explained variation due to deviations from the overall slope accounted for by the specific grouping in the underlying dataset.
-Conditioning on the data utilizes the ``knowledge'' given by the data $\y$ and is related to Bayesian approaches.
-For these reasons, we call $\Ru{}^{d}$ ``data-specific'' explained variation by the random effects.